ewaldmire/ascender/docs/docsite/rst/rest_api/conventions.rst

    pair: content type; JSON

-climber uses a standard REST API, rooted at ``/api/`` on the server.
+ascender uses a standard REST API, rooted at ``/api/`` on the server.
 The API is versioned for compatibility reasons, and currently ``api/v2/`` is the latest available version.
 You can see information about what API versions are available by querying ``/api/``.

 You may have to specify the content/type on **POST** or **PUT** requests accordingly.